SudarshanC00/Review-Analysis-tool/README.md

 1. Replace `<repository-url>` and `<repository-directory>` with your GitHub repository details.
 2. Add your **home page** and **response page** screenshots in an `images/` folder.
 3. Save this content as `README.md` in the root directory of your repository.

-Let me know if you need additional help!